luismiguelcasadodiaz/push_swap/README.md

 [you will find it here 42norma2doxugen.sh](https://github.com/luismiguelcasadodiaz/push_swap/blob/main/docs/42norma2doxygen.sh)
 ## header file changes name

-During the evaluation, Paul Borrull noticed that bonus part had not ` _bonus.c/h`.
-After changing file names i still had to change includes inside the files.
+During the evaluation, Paul Borrull noticed that the bonus part had not ` _bonus.c/h`.
+After changing file names I still had to change the includes inside the files.

 I solved it with one command.